Hahn, John F. Department of Psychology, University of Virginia, Charlottesville, Virginia.

 - Direct-ratio discrimination methods

-Methods for the quantitative study of the relations between physical stimulus magnitudes and the corresponding magnitudes of sensation, for example, between the physical intensity of a light and its perceived brightness or the concentration of a sugar solution and its observed sweetness.
-To establish these relations measurement scales are needed, not only for physical magnitudes but also for subjective magnitudes.
-Subjective scales are, of course, not obtained directly from observation.
-They are theoretical models which summarize observed relations between stimuli and responses.
-See also: Sensation
+Methods for the quantitative study of the relations between physical stimulus magnitudes and the corresponding magnitudes of sensation.
+Psychophysical methods are psychological investigative techniques that study the relations of stimuli to the sensations and perceptions that they produce.
+For example, psychophysical methods could be utilized by investigators to establish the relations between the physical intensity of a light and its perceived brightness, the physical magnitude of a sound and its perceived loudness (Fig. 1), or the concentration of a sugar solution and its observed sweetness.
+To establish these relations, measurement scales are needed not only for physical magnitudes, but also for subjective magnitudes.
+Subjective scales, of course, are not obtained directly from observation.
+They are theoretical models that summarize observed relations between stimuli and responses.
+See also: Behavioral psychophysics; Perception; Psychology; Sensation

 The content above is only an excerpt.